-Picture Study sections sometimes shift to Sculpture Study, Ceramics Study, Architecture Study, or Stained Glass Study, but all of these are examinations of particular art works from the period or topic under study.
+Picture Study sections sometimes shift to Sculpture Study, Ceramics Study, Architecture Study, or Stained Glass Study, but all of these are examinations of particular artworks from the period or topic under study.
 Art Theory sections each teach about one or more elements of art such as color, form, value, texture as well as methods of composition.
 Art appreciation is developed within all three of these sections.
-Let’s Do Art! at the end of each chapter transfers the art theory taught into a hands-on project.
-Projects involve drawing, painting, working with tooling foil, and sculpting with aluminum foil.

-The Art Pad includes templates printed on particular types of paper for some of the projects as well as templates on regular paper.
+Each student will also need the companion Art Pad book for each course that that will be used for most of the hands-on art activities.
+The Art Pads include templates printed on special types of paper for some of the projects as well as templates on regular paper.
 This is also where you find the instructions for each project.
-As far as art supplies, you will need some household items such as paper towels, pencils, tape, scissors, aluminum foil, salt, school glue, permanent black markers, colored markers, and crayons.
+As far as art supplies, for Level 1 you will need some household items such as paper towels, pencils, tape, scissors, aluminum foil, salt, school glue, colored markers, and crayons.
 You will also need some sheets of colored cardstock, colored pencils, liquid watercolor paints, a painter’s palette, various types of paint brushes, a sketchbook or pad of drawing paper, a metallic gold marker, tooling foil, tacky glue, watercolor paper, and a small package of craft jewels.
 (You can find the complete list in the Art Pad.)
-While the rest of the course requires no preparation time, art projects often will take some time to gather resources.
+While Level 2 doesn't require foil, jewels, or watercolors, students will need good drawing pencils and acrylic paints along with other supplies such as those used in Level 1.
+Even though the rest of the course requires no preparation time, art projects often will take some time to gather resources.

 Many parents are concerned about the treatment of nudity in art history courses.
 I very much appreciate the approach taken in this course.
-A few nude art works are included, but only strategic sections are visible.
+A few nude artworks are included, but only strategic sections are visible.
 For example, a section title is positioned over the mid-section of Adam in Michelangelo’s “Creation of Adam” in the Sistine Chapel, and images of Michelangelo’s statue of David focus on sections rather than showing the entire statue.